Friday, April 30, 2010

-[Left to right: Jack Kerouac, Allen Ginsberg, Peter Orlovsky, Gregory Corso and Lafcadio Orlovksy - This is likely the fountains at Plaza Luis Cabrera, about which the article quotes Kerouac from Tristessa "a magnificent fountain and pool in a green park at a round O-turn in residential splendid shape of stone and glass and old grills and scrolly worly lovely majesties."]
+[Left to right: Jack Kerouac, Allen Ginsberg, Peter Orlovsky, Gregory Corso and Lafcadio Orlovksy - Mexico City's Alameda Park, in front of the Neptune Fountain, about which the article quotes Kerouac from Tristessa "a magnificent fountain and pool in a green park at a round O-turn in residential splendid shape of stone and glass and old grills and scrolly worly lovely majesties."]

 Probably should qualify that 'likely' it's Plaza Luis Cabrera.
 Quite possibly it's not.
 We spoke with Bill Morgan who'd visited the parks around the Roma district and tried matching up the fountains with this photo.
 Seems the fountain sizes in Luis Cabrera are much larger, than in this snap, and houses and buildings outside the park are fairly visible from any given vantage point, which they are not in this photo.
 He's pretty certain this photo was actually taken in Alameda Central, a few miles to the north east.

 The Telegraph reported last week that two French booksellers discovered the photo amongst cards and bric-a-brac at a market 'somewhere in France.'
 This would be the first known photo of Rimbaud as an adult that wasn't blurry beyond recognition.